 Go by the Customers’ Suggestions

-If your website is already a hit, you have a lot of responses, reviews and ratings for a lot of products you sold in the last few months.
+If your website design is already a hit, you have a lot of responses, reviews and ratings for a lot of products you sold in the last few months.
 Have a dedicated team analyze these comments and streamline your offerings.
 Fast moving products need to be increased in the inventory, and slow moving ones need to be off the website, unless you find a hard hitting reason to retain them in the list.
 Use analytics and BI tools in the website to recommend similar products to your customers.

 Trust Your Instincts

 Despite all odds, if you truly believe in selling a particular product, go for it.
-After all, it is your venture and vision to start an eCommerce site.
+After all, it is your venture and vision to start an eCommerce website.
 There is no hard and fast rule for success in eCommerce.
 Trust in your brand, start to sell online and everything will come your way.